LideLinusZhang/CS349_Assignments/a2/README.md

 ## Enhancement
 I added the following enhancement:
-* Lines to “Average per Term” or “Rolling Average”
+* Lines to “Average per Term”
 * Lines to “Rolling Average”